 The mitosis occurs in the somatic cells and is meant for the multiplication of cell numbers during embryo-genesis and blastogenesis of plants and animals.
-Fundamentally, It remains related with the growth of an individual from zygote to adult stage.
-One of the basic characteristic of the the mitotic cell division which is meant for the growth due to multiplication is that it gives rise to 2 daughter cells, which resembles each other and also the parent cell quantitatively and qualitatively.
-This basic outlines remains the same in all living organisms.
+Fundamentally, It remains related to the growth of an individual from zygote to adult stage.
+One of the basic characteristics of the mitotic cell division which is meant for the growth due to multiplication is that it gives rise to 2 daughter cells, which resembles each other and also the parent cell quantitatively and qualitatively.
+This basic outline remains the same in all living organisms.

 There are 5 stages in which the mitosis phase occurs they are